 I’ve also had a few people ask about whether an integrated seat post bike fits.
 Again, it depends on your frame size.
 I’d be very cautious in that regard.
 Anything bigger than a size M might be a tight fit.
 And that to me sounds like a fair enough reason to get a new bike, just for travel!

-Expect to pay around AUD$400 for this bag.
+Expect to pay around AUD$400 for the EVOC Bike Travel Bag.
 I paid AUD$270 during a Wiggle sale (with Platinum pricing).
 I think given the quality of this bag, it’s a very reasonable price.

 With the bike stand, the total price will be $530 or so.